 • Bob parks the call to Carol’s extension and hangs up.

-• Carol Unparks the call using the Unpark option or by dialing the FAC *88 <extension where call got parked> and retrieves the call.
+• Carol Unparks the call using the Unpark option or by dialing the FAC *88 <extension where the call got parked> and retrieves the call.

 • Alice and Carol talk and either party ends the call.